thellimist/TIL/README.md

 ### Day 25: 19/02/2017
 Facade: the face of a building, especially the principal front that looks onto a street or open space

-Fosbury flop, the technique used in high jump sport allows the jumper to maintain their center of mass below their body allowing to jump even higher.
+~~Fosbury flop, the technique used in high jump sport allows the jumper to maintain their center of mass below their body allowing to jump even higher.~~

 #### Egyptian Hieroglyphs
 From Egyptian hieroglyphs comes Phoenician alphabet.
-From Phoenician alphabet comes Paleo-Hebrew alphabet, Aramaic alphabet, Greek alphabet.
+From Phoenician alphabet comes;
+Paleo-Hebrew alphabet, Aramaic alphabet, Greek alphabet

 Phoenicians were Semitic people unlike Egyptian's so the language is totally seperate.
-Phoenician were conquered by Ancient Egyptians were a long time so there were a lot of cultural exchanges between two nations.
+Phoenician were conquered by Ancient Egyptians for a long time so there were a lot of cultural exchanges between two nations.

 Nobody could decipher Egyptian hieroglyphs until at 1800 French found the Rosetta Stone which was actually a translation of three language hieroglyphic, demotic, and Greek.
 It was made in Ptolemaic Kingdom while Egypt was still using Ancient Egyptian and writing hieroglyphs.
 Afterwards peoples stopped using it.
 The language and the writing system was forgotton by 400AD.